carson-katri/geometry-script/README.md

 2. Open *Blender* > *Preferences* > *Add-ons*
 3. Choose *Install...* and select the downloaded ZIP file

+Or you can get it from the [Blender Market](https://www.blendermarket.com/products/geometry-script).

 ## What is Geometry Script?
 *Geometry Script* is a robust yet easy to use Python API for creating Geometry Nodes with code.